Cbeniaris/Ansible-Proxmox-VM-Automation/README.md

 This document will cover:
 - Setting up an api user in Proxmox for remote connection
-- Configuring a template VM for conversion to a template
+- Configuring a template VM for conversion to a cloning template
 - Setting up variables and vault files required for the Ansible playbook to run

 ## Prequisites

-### Software
+### Software/Hardware

+#### Hardware

-- Proxmox VE: Version 8.0 or higher  (Tested on Proxmox 8.4)
+A machine running - Proxmox VE: Version 8.0 or higher  (Tested on Proxmox 8.4)

+#### Software

+Required on Host:
 - Ansible: Version 2.9 or higher (Tested on 2.19.4)
 - Python: Version 3.6 or higher (Tested on 3.13.9)
 - Proxmoxer installed on host

-### Ansible Collections
+- Ansible Proxmox Collection

+To install the community collection for Proxmox you use this command on your host machine:
 ```bash
 ansible-galaxy collection install community.proxmox
 ```